Halloumi burger featuring classic North African flavours of sumac, harissa & zaatar simple to cook and great from the stove top or BBQ!

 - 1 Tbsp Cooking Oil

-- 2 Tbsp Harissa Paste
+- 35g (~2 Tbsp) Harissa Paste

-- 1 Large Tomato
+- 1 Beef Tomato

 - 2 Burger Buns

-- Pour the olive oil and lemon over these slices and then sprinkle over the sumac, then transfer them tp the fridge and allow to sit whilst we make the onions.
+- Pour the olive oil and lemon over these slices and then sprinkle over the sumac, then transfer them tp the fridge and allow them to sit whilst we make the onions.

 - Drop the onions into to pan with the oil and allow to cook for 10 mins.

 - Add in the Harissa paste and a pinch of salt, stir to combine, then reduce the heat to low-medium and then cook for a further 50 mins stirring occasionally.

-- When the onions are almost done slice your tomatoes into thick 1cm slices.
+- When the onions are almost done slice your tomatoes into thick 1cm (½") slices.

-- Chop the frisee lettuce and refresh in iced water, then dry the lettuce and set aside.
+- Chop the lettuce and refresh it in iced water, then dry the lettuce and set aside.

 - Add the marinated halloumi to the pan over a high heat and cook for two minutes a side.

-- On with the frisee lettuce, then tomato slices with a pinch of sea salt, followed by the halloumi sprinkle with more zaatar.
+- Finally, build the burger.
+On with the lettuce, then tomato slices with a pinch of sea salt and zaatar, followed by the halloumi sprinkle with more zaatar.
 Then pile on the onions.